Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Generation of new trajectories

 After the algebraic simplification, only contributions from the first \(m-1\) steps of the trajectory remain in Eq.~\eqref{eq:EqB4}.
 Even this simplified expression looks daunting, but is easily computed by storing the random numbers of the current and trial trajectories.
 The long sum of squares of \(\bxi\) terms has the physical interpretation of a heat flow between system and thermostat~\cite{athenes2008measurement}.
 We want to weigh the trajectories based on their probability of occurring from forward-time integration, but we generated a portion of the trajectory (\(j = 0\) to \(j = m-1\)) from reversed-time integration.
 To compute that trajectory's likelihood in the forward-time trajectory ensemble, we must reweight by an exponential of the heat.
 We also note that because trial trajectories are always generated from previous successful trajectories, the terms \(h_{A}(\mathbf{x}(0))\) and \(h_{B}(\mathbf{x}(\tobs))\) are always 1.

-For the simple Lennard-Jones binding system of Sec.~\ref{sec:results}, we used \(M=1000\) with a time step of \(\Delta t = 0.005\) for an observation time of \(\tobs = M \Delta t = 5\).
-Trial trajectories were generated using \(\alpha = 0.999999\).
-We built an initial trajectory by interpolating a starting state at the exact energy minima with random Boltzmann momenta and the ending state at an inter-particle distance just greater than 4.0 and the same momenta.
+For the simple Lennard-Jones binding system of Sections~\ref{sec:traj} and~\ref{sec:multi}, we used \(\alpha = 0.99\) and \(M=1000\) with a time step of \(\Delta t = 0.005\) for an observation time of \(\tobs = M \Delta t = 5\).
+For the particle escaping from a tetrahedral cage of Section~\ref{sec:complex}, we used \(\alpha = 0.9\) and \(M=1000\), again, with a time step of \(\Delta t = 0.005\) for an observation time of \(\tobs = 5\).
+For both systems we built an initial trajectory by interpolating a starting state at the potential energy minima with Boltzmann momenta and an ending state just inside our respective definitions of the product state.
 To build a starting trajectory one could run natural dynamics with an integrator until a suitable trajectory is isolated or do linear interpolation between a starting and ending point, as we have done.
-This linear interpolation leads to an unphysical starting trajectory, but sampling should quickly move away from it.
+This linear interpolation leads to an unphysical starting trajectory, but sampling quickly moves away from it to more natural trajectories.

 When sampling with multiple independent trajectories in order to bias more severely towards faster rates, our overall acceptance ratio is a product of individual ratios with the form of Eq.~\eqref{eq:EqB4} For example, when the exact partition function is known, the acceptance probability using \(L\) trajectories \(\xvec_l\) with \(l = 1, 2, \ldots, L\) is: \begin{widetext}